 Despite the fact that the tier 1 list is based on bankability, it has nothing to do with financial stability.
 When you choose a solar supplier you want a company that you can keep going back to for more inventory.
 Unfortunately if a solar company goes bankrupt, you’re out of luck.

 Bloomberg even warns that there’s no guarantee when it comes to tier 1 companies.
 “This classification is purely a measure of industry acceptance, and there are many documented examples of quality issues or bankruptcy of tier 1 manufacturers.”

 No matter which manufacturer you work with it’s important to do your homework!
 Even if they’re tier 1 they could still go under which could leave you in a bind.

 Tier 1 Isn’t a Meant as a Recommendation

 Last but not least, it’s important to know that Tier 1 is not meant as a recommendation.
-While it might seem funny to say, Bloomberg goes out of their way to drive home this point.
+While it might seem counterintuitive, Bloomberg goes out of their way to drive home this point.